ConsortiumGARR/idem-tutorials/idem-community/HOWTO-Shibboleth/Identity-Provider/HOW TO MIGRATE A SHIBBOLETH IDP.md

 - upgrade Shibboleth IdP to another version and test it before going in production;
 - customize the template, changing the general configuration, anything else in safe stage.

-## INSTALLATION OF THE NECESSARY SOFTWARE
+## Installation of the necessary software

 You should have a production ShibIdP and a newer installation of another one where to migrate the production configuration.
 You can install a new Shibboleth IdP with the help of the following resources: